 Our class page will gain more information as the year goes on so please don’t forget to visit us.

-Throughout our maths we have been discovering the importance of place value and how this links to addition and subtraction.
-We have been partitioning numbers into tens and ones, using part, part whole models to support us in adding a 1 digit number to a 2 digit number, we have added and subtracted using the column method and explored the nature of adding and subtracting tens by linking to our understanding of place value.
+Within our Maths lessons we have been discovering the importance of place value and how this links to addition and subtraction.
+We have been partitioning numbers into tens and ones, using part, part whole models to support us in adding a 1-digit number to a 2-digit number, we have added and subtracted using the column method and explored the nature of adding and subtracting tens by linking to our understanding of place value.

 What a term!
 Here’s to Autumn part 2!